-- Recertifications - Informal reviews and hearings
+- Voucher Issuance and Briefings - Informal reviews and hearings deadlines are:

-Acceptable reasons for missing appointments or failing to provide information by deadlines are:
+• Housing Quality Standards and Acceptable reasons for missing appointments or failing to provide information by

-- Medical emergency
+- Medical emergency ٠

-- Incarceration
+- Incarceration ٠

-- Family emergency
+- Family emergency ٠

-C. TERMINATION FOR COLLUSION WITH OWNER
+С. TERMINATION FOR COLLUSION WITH OWNER

 If the family willingly and knowingly commits fraud or is involved in any other illegal scheme with the owner, the HAPGC may terminate assistance.
 In making this determination, the HAPGC will carefully consider the possibility of overt or implied intimidation of the family by the owner and consider the family's understanding of the events.